 0 No error.
 1 IMPLEMENTATION DEFINED error.
 2 Data value from (non-associative) internal memory.
-For example, ECC from on-chip SRAM or buffer.
+For example, Error Correction Code (ECC) from on-chip SRAM or buffer.
 3 IMPLEMENTATION DEFINED pin.
 For example, nSEI pin.
 4 Assertion failure.
 For example, consistency failure.
 5 Error detected on internal data path.
 For example, parity on ALU result.
 6 Data value from associative memory.
 For example, ECC error on cache data.
 7 Address/control value from associative memory.
 For example, ECC error on cache tag.
 8 Data value from a TLB.
 For example, ECC error on TLB data.
 9 Address/control value from a TLB.
 For example, ECC error on TLB tag.
 10 Data value from producer.
 For example, parity error on write data bus.
 11 Address/control value from producer.
 For example, parity error on address bus.
 12 Data value from (non-associative) external memory.
 For example, ECC error in SDRAM.
 13 Illegal address (software fault).
 For example, access to unpopulated memory.
 14 Illegal access (software fault).
 For example, byte write to word register.
 15 Illegal state (software fault).
 For example, device not ready.
 16 Internal data register.
 For example, parity on a SIMD&FP register.
 For a PE, all general-purpose, stack pointer, SIMD&FP, and SVE registers are data registers.
 17 Internal control register.
 For example, Parity on a System register.
 For a PE, all registers other than general-purpose, stack pointer, SIMD&FP, and SVE registers are control registers.
 18 Error response from Completer of access.
 For example, error response from cache write-back.
 19 External timeout.
 For example, timeout on interaction with another component.
 20 Internal timeout.
 For example, timeout on interface within the component.
 21 Deferred error from Completer not supported at Requester.
 For example, poisoned data received from the Completer of an access by a Requester that cannot defer the error further.
 22 Deferred error from Requester not supported at Completer.
 For example, poisoned data received from the Requester of an access by a Completer that cannot defer the error further.
 23 Deferred error from Completer passed through.
 For example, poisoned data received from the Completer of an access and returned to the Requester.
 24 Deferred error from Requester passed through.
 For example, poisoned data received from the Requester of an access and deferred to the Completer.
-25 Error recorded by PCIe error logs.
+25 Error recorded by Peripheral Component Interconnect Express (PCIe) error logs.
 Indicates that the component has recorded an error in a PCIe error log.
 This might be the PCIe device status register, AER, DVSEC, or other mechanisms defined by PCIe.
+26 Other internal error.
+For example, parity error on internal state of the component that is not covered by another primary error code.